 - Humble, Richard.
 The Fall of Saxon England.
 New York: Barnes and Noble, 1975.
 Print.
 (ISBN 0-88029-987-8).

 - Reaney P.H and R.M.
 Wilson.
 A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X).

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Thirsk, Joan.
 The Agrarian History of England and Wales.
 Cambridge: Cambridge University Press: 7 Volumes.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Bede, The Venerable.
 Historia Ecclesiatica Gentis Anglorum (The Ecclesiastical History Of the English People).
 Available through Internet Medieval Sourcebook the Fordham University Centre for Medieval Studies.
 Print.

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 The Willis Family Crest was acquired from the Houseofnames.com archives.
 The Willis Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 23 July 2013 at 14:30.
+This page was last modified on 28 March 2016 at 08:16.